 Vinyl plank flooring has a more realistic appearance than sheet vinyl.
-This is because the planks can be shaped and detailed to mimic the look and texture of any flooring, especially hardwood.
-Sheet vinyl on the other hand is just a printed layer and you can always tell that it’s not the real deal.
+This is because the planks can be printed to match any look and texture of any floor.
+On the other hand, the vinyl sheet has a printed layer that you can always tell it’s not a real floor.

 How well does the finish hold moisture?

-Another advantage that vinyl sheets have is that the sheets can’t be damaged by water.
-Even if you submerge vinyl sheets in water, the sheet will still come out the same way.
-So even if your vinyl sheet flooring is affected by moisture, you need to remove the water and leave the sheet to dry.
-Then you can reinstall the sheets without needing a replacement.
+Vinyl sheets can’t be damaged by water.
+Even if you submerge it in water, the sheet will come out the same way.
+If the floor is affected by moisture, you must remove the water, leave the sheet to dry, and you can re-use the floor.

 Vinyl Plank Flooring